Planetary Science Research Discoveries

 Eccentricity: The measure of the degree of elongation of an ellipse.
 For example, a circle has an eccentricy of 0, and a parabola (an open figure) an eccentricity of 1.
 The deviation of an orbit from a perfect circle.

-Ecliptic: The plane of the solar system.
+Ecliptic: The plane of the Solar System.

 Ejecta: Material thrown out from and deposited around an impact crater.

-Electromagnet spectrum: The full range of frequencies, from radio waves to gamma rays, that characterizes light.
+Electromagnetic spectrum: The full range of frequencies, from radio waves to gamma rays, that characterizes light.
 The electromagnetic spectrum can be expressed in terms of energy, wavelength, or frequency (where the wavelength equals the speed of light divided by the frequency and energy equals Planck's constant times the frequency.)

 Electron microprobe: An instrument that analyzes the chemistry of very small spots by bombarding the sample with electrons and measuring the X-rays produced.
+Scanning electron microscopy may be combined with energy dispersive spectroscopy.

 Electron Volt: The energy given to an electron by accelerating it through 1 volt of electric potential difference.

-Ephemeris: A table of positions in right ascension (celestial coordinate corresponding to longitude on earth) and declination (celestial coordinate corresponding to latitude on Earth), as a function of time for a moving celestial object.
+Ephemeris: A table of positions in right ascension (celestial coordinate corresponding to longitude on Earth) and declination (celestial coordinate corresponding to latitude on Earth), as a function of time for a moving celestial object.

 Erosion: Removal of weathered rocks by moving water, wind, ice, or gravity.